teamradish/TRTwitchPlaysBot/Wiki/Project-Overview.md

 * **TRBot.Parsing** - Strictly handles TRBot's parser, which transforms text into inputs that TRBot can read.
 * **TRBot.Permissions** - Code for the access levels and other moderation features.
 * **TRBot.Routines** - Deals with bot routines, or pieces of code that run each tick.
-* **TRBot.Utilities** - Contains various utilities, including operating system detection, methods for reading/writing files, algorithms and other mathematical operations.
+* **TRBot.Utilities** - Contains various utilities, including operating system detection, methods for reading/writing files, algorithms, and other mathematical operations.
 Relies on no other projects.
 * **TRBot.VirtualControllers** - Handles everything related to virtual controllers, including the implementations for each platform and pressing/releasing buttons on them.
 This also contains the native code required to manage a given virtual controller implementation.

 ## Applications
 * **TRBot.Main** - The main application that connects the components together.
-This is the what you are running.
+This is what you are running (unless you built your own).
 * **TRBot.Tests** - Unit tests for TRBot.
 * **TRBotDataMigrationTool** - The 1.8 to 2.0+ data migration tool.
 Converts data from the text files in 1.8 into the SQLite database that versions 2.0 and above use.